-Grading Weights: The course will be graded on the curve according to Econ Department standards for Econ 109, which is roughly a 2.9 average GPA for the class and about 25-30 percent A grades.
+Grading: The course will be graded on the curve according to Econ Department standards for Econ 109, which is roughly a 2.9 average GPA for the class and about 25-30 percent A grades.
 Watson will also track the performance of students who earn participation credit by being on multiple class panels and/or attend office hours.
 At the end of the quarter, Watson may adjust the grading cutoffs downward to ensure that grades are set appropriately for this sample of students, which can only increase grades for other students in the class.
-Grading weights: self-check quizzes and participation 28%, substantial quizzes 30%, midterm exams 28%, final exam 14%.
-Students can drop (or skip) one of the exams.
+Grading weights are: self-check quizzes and participation 28%, substantial quizzes 30%, midterm exams and final exam 42%.
+Each student's total score for the substantial quizzes will be calculated as the sum of this student's top three substantial-quiz scores; the lowest score will be dropped.
+Thus, students who have to skip a substantial quiz will not be penalized.
+Likewise, each student's total score for the examinations will be calculated as the sum of this student's top three exam scores (each midterm exam and the final exam having the same weight); the lowest score will be dropped.
+In the middle of week 10, preliminary grades will be determined based on all quizzes and exams except for the final exam, as though everyone obtained zero points on the final exam.
+Preliminary grades will be set with the normal class grading curve and posted.
+Students will be guaranteed at least their preliminary grades.
+With this information, students can decide whether to take the final examination.